 This hasn’t changed much from the old days, but what has changed about it has done a lot to make it very attractive as a street legal adventure bike.
 It may be on the big and heavy side like the Honda CRF450L but it’s actually a pretty good off-roader—although of course its bulk means it tends to perform a bit better on the pavement, especially acceleration wise.
 It does have more off-road-ready suspension than before, though, which is a real boon.

 Considering it costs only about $6,500, a lot of people will be giving it a good look right now, particularly when most of the other big adventure bikes cost three times what it does.

-The Husky and KTM yield bigger power for the trail, although if you really want a huge bike and are willing to put up with a bit of dinosaur in its makeup, the Kawasaki may be the best street legal dirt bike for you.
+The Husky and KTM yield bigger power for the trail, although if you really want a huge bike and are willing to put up with a bit of dinosaur in its makeup, the Kawasaki is one of the best street legal dirt bikes for you.